-The simple generative model, together with a task assumption that assumes vision values an invariant object property, suggests that R should be a better predictor of lightness than L.

-Lightness $\rightarrow$ R, where R is between 0 and 1.
+The simple generative model, together with a task assumption that assumes vision values an invariant object property, suggests that R should be a better predictor of lightness than L. Lightness $\rightarrow$ R, where R is between 0 and 1.

 Let L1 and L2 be the luminance of the small center disks, and R1 and R2 be their reflectances.

-Relative reflectance and local contrast: L1/L2 = (R1E)/(R2E) = R1/R2 lightness as a particular absolute value, e.g. "white", "black", "medium gray"?
+Relative reflectance and local contrast: L1/L2 = (R1E)/(R2E) = R1/R2 So perceived ratios of lightness should match luminance ratios.
+What about the sense that lightness as a particular absolute value, e.g. "white", "black", "medium gray"?
+Normalization or anchoring problem (see Gilchrist).